marcusteixeira/zbx2timescaledb/README.md

-Migration toolkit from zbx 4.0 mysql to zbx 4.4 pgsql timescaledb
+Migration toolkit from mysql to zbx pgsql timescaledb
 ----

-This repo allow you check mirgation procedure without  risks
+This repo allow you check migration procedure without risks

 Infrastructure:
 * all of zabbix components separate to different hosts